Standard Load Balancer diagnostics with metrics, alerts and resource health

 You can use health probe metrics to understand how Azure views the health of your deployment as per the configuration you have provided.
 Looking at health probes is always a great first step in monitoring or determining a cause.

-You can take it a step further and use VIP availability metrics to gain insight into how Azure views the health of the underlying data plane that's responsible for your specific deployment.
+You can take it a step further and use Data Path availability metric to gain insight into how Azure views the health of the underlying data plane that's responsible for your specific deployment.
 When you combine both metrics, you can isolate where the fault might be, as illustrated in this example:

 Figure: Combining Data Path Availability and Health Probe Status metrics